ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 ### Delete mount target of a file share
 {: #delete-mount-target-cli}

-Run the `share-target-delete` command and specify the share ID and mount target ID.
-To delete a mount target, the share must be in a `stable` state.
+Run the `share-target-delete` command and specify the file share ID and mount target ID.
+To delete a mount target, the file share must be in a `stable` state.

 ```
 ibmcloud is share-target-delete SHARE_ID TARGET_ID